TimerErTim/bioinf.bio/senses/protocol/PHS2_SS2025_Tim-Peko_Tactile_Sensitivity_v0.1.typ

 === Body regions comparison

-@t-test-body-regions-all-years confirms our hypothesis of different regions having significantly different tactile sensitivity.
-Displayed values are again rounded to 3 decimal places.
-We suspect that the higher sample size of the all years dataset is the reason for the higher accuracy and more pronounced features of the results.
+@t-test-body-regions-all-years confirms our hypothesis that different regions have significantly different tactile sensitivities.
+Displayed values are again rounded to three decimal places.
+We suspect that the larger sample size of the all-years dataset accounts for the higher accuracy and more pronounced features of the results.

 #figure(t-test-body-regions("../analysis/out/all-years/region_comparisons.csv"), caption: [
   t-test of tactile sensitivity in all years comparing body regions